sky-uk/gdp-hydra-terraform/README.md

 ## Responding to Failures

 Terraform uses a state file to reconcile its world view with any of the providers.
-This can sometime create issues, if for example, a set of manual changes are made which can't be reconciled or create an issue for the dependency graph in Terraform.
+This can sometime create issues, if for example a set of manual changes are made that can't be reconciled or create an issue for the dependency graph in Terraform.

-One example is when a Kubernetes cluster has been deleted outside of the Terraform module (through the portal or CLI).
+One example is when a Kubernetes cluster has been deleted without using Terraform (e.g. through the portal or cloud provider's CLI).

 When attempting the `terraform plan` or `apply` command Terraform will attempt to connect to the cluster to refresh it's view of the cluster's deployments.
 Given the cluster no longer exists you will see an error.
 To work around this issue, you can run your commands with `terraform plan -refresh=false`.
 This will allow you to run plan, you may need further manipulation of the state file to progress, see below.